-There are also many subsets of technical and fundamental analysis, such as the use of chart patterns or indicators when using technical analysis or taking a bottom-up or top-down approach in fundamental analysis.
+There are also many subsets of technical and fundamental analysis, such as the use of chart patterns when using technical analysis.
+You can take a bottom-up or top-down approach in fundamental analysis.

-Then you'll look at companies within these specific sectors before actually making an investment decision.
-The investor might also look at other macroeconomic factors as well, such as economic or business cycles.
+Then you'll look at companies within these sectors before actually making an investment decision.
+You might look at other macroeconomic factors as well, such as economic or business cycles.

-Top-down investors benefit from access to a diversified portfolio of assets within a given country, region, or sector since they use funds for exposure.
-The primary drawback is that they have relatively little control over the ultimate make-up of their portfolio unless they invest in individual equities or bonds.
-Their portfolio may also have concentration risks if they’re focused on specific countries or sectors rather than diversification.
+The greatest drawback with top-down investing is that you'll have relatively little control over the ultimate makeup of your portfolio unless you invest in individual equities or bonds.
+Your portfolio may also have concentration risks if you're focused on countries or sectors rather than diversification.

-Bottom-up investors benefit from a portfolio that’s often well-diversified in terms of industry and geography and they know that every component of their portfolio meets their investment goals.
-The downside is that underlying attributes they’re screening for must produce above-market returns in order for them to be successful.
-For example, it’s possible that low P/E ratios alone will not outperform the S&P 500 benchmark index over the long run.
+The downside to this type of investing is that underlying attributes they’re screening for must produce above-market returns for them to be successful.
+It’s possible that low P/E ratios alone will not outperform the S&P 500 benchmark index over the long run.

 No single approach is right for all investors.
 The decision between top-down or bottom-up investing is largely a matter of personal preference.
 But these two styles aren't mutually exclusive.

 You can combine top-down and bottom-up investing when building a diversified portfolio.
 You might start with a top-down approach and look for a country that’s likely to see rapid growth over the coming year or two.
 Then you might take a bottom-up approach within that country by looking for certain investments, such as companies with low price earnings ratios or high yields.